near/cargo-near-new-project-template/README.md

 ## Updating rustup

+CUrrently 1.86.0 is maximum version, supported by Nearcore for running compiled wasm contracts.

+So, updating version to a newer toolchain is not recommended.

 If, for whaterver reason, one needs to update rust in Codespaces environment,

 it's possible to set password in codespaces container: